Herdomain/Log-Monitoring-Workflow/README.md

 A bash-based log monitoring script that analyzes failed authentication logs, groups activity by IP address, and triggers an alert when any single IP exceeds five failed login attempts within the monitoring window.
 Automated via cron to simulate continuous SOC monitoring.

-**Why five attempts?** The threshold was chosen to filter out normal user error — a forgotten password doesn't look the same as a brute-force attack.
+**Why five attempts?**

+The threshold was chosen to filter out normal user error because a forgotten password doesn't look the same as a brute-force attack.
 Keeping the threshold low enough to catch threats while high enough to avoid alert fatigue is a core SOC tuning decision.

 ---